Early world maps: Behaim's Erdapfel globe (1492)

 The Erdapfel (earth apple) produced by Martin Behaim in 1492 is considered to be the oldest surviving terrestrial globe.
 It is constructed of a laminated linen ball reinforced with wood and overlaid with a map painted on gores by Georg Glockendon.
 The Americas are not included yet, as Columbus returned to Spain no sooner than March 1493.
 It shows a rather enlarged Eurasian continent and an empty ocean between Europe and Asia.
 It includes the mythical Saint Brendan's Island.
 Japan and Asian islands are disproportionately large.
 The idea to call the globe "apple" may be related to the Reichsapfel ("Imperial Apple", Globus cruciger) which was also kept in Nuremberg along with the Imperial Regalia (Reichskleinodien).
 In 1907, it was transferred to the Germanic Museum in Nuremberg.

 After 1492

 Juan de la Cosa Map (1500)

-The Juan de la Cosa, a Spanish cartographer, explorer and conquistador, born in Santoña in the northern autonomous region of Cantabria, made several maps of which the only survivor is the Mappa Mundi of 1500.
+Juan de la Cosa, a Spanish cartographer, explorer and conquistador, born in Santoña in what was then the Kingdom of Castille, made several maps of which the only survivor is the Mappa Mundi of 1500.
 It is the first known European cartographic representation of the Americas.
 It is now in the Museo Naval in Madrid.
 Reproductions of it are given by Humboldt in his Atlas géographique et physique.